Automatic train stop: New Zealand

 In Wellington only a few signals at a converging junction are fitted with mechanical ATS.
 All electric trains are fitted.

 South Korea

 Some Korail and subway lines are equipped with this system, as follows: Line 1, Line 4 (above ground section between Geumjeong and Oido stations), Suin-Bundang Line (between Gosaek and Incheon), Gyeongui-Jungang Line, and the Gyeongchun Line.
+The first ATS system in South Korea was installed on the Korail network in 1969, followed by Seoul Subway Line 1 in 1974 (similar to Japanese ATS-S).